 For microgreens, the cotyledons are pretty large and oval.

 The color of the leaf is bright light green, quite thick and juicy, and has fuzzy micro hairs on the upper surface.

 This texture can be a bit off-putting, and the way to circumvent the fuzzy texture is to chop them before putting them in a salad.

 However, the fruity flavor of these microgreens makes them useful in many other ways.

 Let’s start with cold salads.

-Borage microgreens can be chopped and added to fruit salads or even potato or macaroni salads.
+Borage microgreens can be chopped and added to fruit salads or potato or macaroni salads.
 The finely chopped borage microgreens add a unique flavor to the salads and a touch of light green color.